 Now that everything is configured, how do we use this?
 Assuming that you make use of the GitHub Desktop app, the working process will look somewhat like this:

-- Open the GitHub Desktop app, select the right branch and Fetch origin.
+Open the GitHub Desktop app, select the correct branch and Fetch origin.

 or[plugin-name].php